liberland/docs/regulations/drafts/order-on-governance-2.md

 1. The Minister shall conduct a thorough audit of all finances usable for Liberland, including dedicated private funds as needed.
 Other Provisional Government members shall assist as necessary.
 2. The Minister shall quantify all actual and projected expenses and create reports, ensuring powerful and transparent reporting tools are in place.
 This Finance Report shall be published continuously if possible, quarterly if not.
-3. When financially feasible, the Minister of Finance shall promptly commission a reputable third party to audit the materials used to prepare the Finance Report and all of Liberland's operations.
+3. When financially feasible, the Minister shall promptly commission a reputable third party to audit the materials used to prepare the Finance Report and all of Liberland's operations.

 ### Article 15: Settlement Budget